riccardogiacomazzi/photo-portfolio/README.md

 - MaterialUI framework is used in combination with CSS to provide a responsive styling that seamlessy adapt to web and mobile browsing.
 - EmailJS is used in handling the submission of the contact form.
 - The app is hosted on Firebase.

+# Setup

+- src/services/flickrService.js needs to receive the variables VITE_API_KEY and VITE_USER_ID from a .env file.